 I’m a Philippine passport holder so I can visit Vietnam visa-free for up to 21 days.
 However, I wanted to stay longer so I applied for an e-visa through iVisa.com which allowed me a stay of up to 30 days.
-I paid USD 45 and the approval process took about 2-3 days.
+In my case, the approval process took about 2-3 days.

 Requirements and fees may differ depending on your passport, so you can visit iVisa.com for more information and to apply.

 The term Sapa refers to both the town and the district in Lao Cai Province.